1. Zach Ertz - Stanford University (No. 5)

 - The Undertaker vs. CM Punk.
 The wrestling PPV with the giant egg?
 The Undertaker debuted at that pay per view.
 He’s actually undefeated at WrestleMania, with a 20-0 record.
 In a fake sport, this is an actual result that kind of matters.
 He only wrestles once a year now, simply to prolong the streak.
 That would normally be the storyline.
 But a few weeks ago, in real life the man who once played The Undertaker’s manager, Paul Bearer — get it? — died.
 It’s since been turned into an angle, with Punk stealing the ashes of Bearer and carrying them around to torment the Undertaker.
 That it was done with the expressed consent of Bearer’s family doesn’t make it any less awkward to watch, though incorporating real life tragedy into wrestling storylines is a tradition.
 When Punk was WWE Champion, he mocked Jerry Lawler’s real-life on-air heart attack just a few weeks later.
 (The son of William Moody, the man who played Paul Bearer, said he was ok with it, but it was hard to watch.

 Perhaps things like that don’t make WrestleMania sound very good, or even make any wrestling sound very interesting.
 Yes, it is frequently bad, offensive, disgusting and just plain lame.
 But it is the rare entertainment that is often better when it’s bad.
 I can’t really explain it.
-It must be art.11 months ago
+It must be art.1 year ago